-Our Golden Attendance Rule:

-Missing team meetings is only for urgent, unplanned, and unforeseeable reasons or events.
+Our Golden Attendance Rule: Missing team meetings is only for urgent, unplanned, and unforeseeable reasons or events.

 If you schedule or choose to book other activities during robotics, it will affect your standing on the team.
-If you continually ask teachers if you can miss team meetings for non-urgent, planned, or foreseeable events, it can/may affect your standing on the team.
+If you continually ask Team Managers if you can miss team meetings for non-urgent, planned, or foreseeable events, it can/may affect your standing on the team.
 This team always has a long waitlist of students who want to get in - many of whom are 100% committed and dedicated to attending our hours - but because of our limited enrollment, we have not been able to allocate space to them.

-• During fall semester, and after competition season we will meet during certain 7th period school days.
-During this time, you cannot miss a 7th period class for any other school related reason (sport or to go to another class).

-- To clarify a particular example, no you cannot stay back to finish a test in one of your classes and miss robotics. - During Competition Season, we will have a custom schedule and we will meet 3 times a week for 2 hours, and if requested have an additional 1 hour of Open Shops Hours after the class during the week We will also have Open Shop Hours during the weekends from 10:00 am to 5:00 pm which are split into a morning shift (10:00 am to 1:30 pm), and an afternoon shift (1:30 pm to 5:00 pm).
+- During fall semester, and after competition season we will meet during certain 7th period school days.
+During this time, you cannot miss a 7th period class for any other school related reason (sport or to go to another class). - To clarify a particular example, no you cannot stay back to finish a test in one of your classes and miss robotics. - During Competition Season, we will have a custom schedule and we will have mandatory meetings 2 times a week for 3 hours.
+We will also have Open Shop Hours on Wednesday from 2:30 to 5:30, and during the weekends from 10:00 am to 5:00 pm which are split into a morning shift (10:00 am to 1:30 pm), and an afternoon shift (1:30 pm to 5:00 pm).
 Students are available to pursue other after school interests (sports, other clubs/teams) but they must balance these interests with their robotics attendance.
 If you miss too many class meetings during build season you may be dropped from the team. - Sports or other activities during build season. - If you would like to participate in any other activities during build season that will in any way affect your attendance during mandatory team meetings, you must get this pre-approved before Competition Season, or more specifically, before the 15th of December.
-If you plan on missing too many meetings, you will need to pick between that activity and robotics. - There are typically around 160 Open Shop Hours during Build Season (1st week in January to the 1st week in March).
-Students should plan to attend between 6 to 9 hours a week of "Open Shop Hours" during Build Season.
-Students are required to attend 42 hours of Open Shop Hours, during build season.
-This represents 6 extra hours a week.
-As a point of illustration Many of the highly motivated and passionate students on the team typically log over 75 hours during the Build Season, with a handful of students logging close to the 160 hours. - We will have a few mandatory weekend meetings a year that will be clearly shown in our team calendar.
-You are attending this unless you have planned something before the year starts, or you have
+If you plan on missing too many meetings, you will need to pick between that activity and robotics. - We will have a few mandatory weekend meetings a year that will be clearly shown in our team calendar.
+You are attending this unless you have planned something before the year starts, and you have already been pre-approved by the teacher(s).